zer0cache/matic-docs/docs/develop/metamask/tutorial-metamask.md

 id: hello
 title: How to create a MetaMask Wallet?
 sidebar_label: Hello Metamask
-description: Learn how to create a Metamask wallet.
+description: Learn how to create a MetaMask wallet.
 keywords:
   - docs
   - matic